Ambrogio left the Oracle of Delhi temple in shock. What could “The curse. The moon. The blood will flow” possibly mean?

 Ambrogio couldn’t quite catch up with her.
 “Do you mean, after mere moments together, that we should bond and leave?”

-Selene moved by him to enter the temple “Be here tomorrow morning, we will arrange to bond and see where our future leads us from there” With that, she shifted off to the entrance and disappeared into the temple to work with the Oracle, her sister.
+Selene said, “Be here tomorrow morning, I will tell you where we will bond then we will see where our future leads us from there” With that, she shifted off into the setting sun, then disappeared into her living quarters.

-Ambrogio returned home, did his chores and packed his bag to leave.
-He went outside as the sun was beginning to set.
+Ambrogio returned home as the sun was beginning to hit the horizon.
 Looking at the sun he was thinking that this day was the last he would have as a boy and the last that he would have not following his true path into the future.

 He was a little surprised when a man approached him, then stood directly in front, blocking his path forward.
 The man was athletic, powerful without being bulky.
 Tight golden curls on his head and piercing blue eyes that showed he was a man of power.